King Sejong Institute: Rising numbers of Korean learners

-Establishment of "Sejonghakdang"
+Establishment of "King Sejong Institute"

-With such demand, the South Korean government established the concept of "Sejonghakdang" so as to provide integrated and standardised information and service for learning the Korean language as well as to coordinate and expand the institutes where people can learn or teach it.
-The Sejonghakdang will be developed as the brand commonly used by all Korean language education institutes.
+With such demand, the South Korean government established the concept of "King Sejong Institute" so as to provide integrated and standardised information and service for learning the Korean language as well as to coordinate and expand the institutes where people can learn or teach it.
+The Institute will be developed as the brand commonly used by all Korean language education institutes.
 The South Korean government has recently launched its homepage at Sejonghakdang.org in Korean and English.
 Following enactment of Framework Act on National Language in 2011, the King Sejong Institute Foundation (KSIF) was founded in the following year as a central organisation responsible for running the Institutes and their programmes.
 Song Hyang-keun served as the first president of KSIF from October 2012 to July 2018 and Kang Hyounhwa serves its second president from September 2018.

 Logo

-Sejonghakdang is represented its symbol as shown.
-The shape <ㅎ> symbolizes hangul and the shape on the left shoulder of ㅎ means the name and the initial of each city where the institute is located.
-The example here is Sejonghakdang in Seoul (Hangul: 서울), having 'ㅅ' on the left shoulder which indicates the first hangul letter of '서울'.
+The King Sejong Institute is represented by a logo featuring the hangul initials ㅅ and ㅎ, which stand for Sejong Hakdang (세종학당), the Institute's name in Korean.
+The main shape resembles the letter ㅎ, representing Hakdang, with ㅅ positioned on the upper-left side to signify Sejong and complete the abbreviation.

 Activities

 Integration and expansion of Hangul Institutes

-The South Korean government integrated the Korean Language Institutes being called with various names into one brand "Sejonghakdang".
-For a short-term strategy, the government is to encourage to use the name "Sejonghakdang" and the standard textbook and course, while reviewing a long-term strategy to run an integrated language institute.
+The South Korean government integrated the Korean Language Institutes being called with various names into one King Sejong Institute.
+For a short-term strategy, the government is to encourage to use the name "Sejong Hakdang" (King Sejong Institute) and the standard textbook and course, while reviewing a long-term strategy to run an integrated language institute.

 144 institutes have been established by the year 2016.
 Nine more institutes have been newly established in countries such as Latvia, Myanmar, Bahrain.
 In 2018, a new institute was added in the United States in Irvine, California.

-The "Sejonghakdang" headquarters office was established in 2012 to systematically support the institutes around the world.
+The King Sejong Institute headquarters office was established in 2012 to systematically support the institutes around the world.
 The office works to be the focal point that connects the institutes around the world.